TwoFistedJustice/peyton_place/readme.md

 ## IRL Peyton Place
 The town is fictional, but clearly inspired by a cluster of town in New Hampshire.

+Since White River (White River Junction?) is clearly the next town over, and the Connecticut River is visible from Peyton Place, I speculate the imaginary location is where IRL Canaan is.
+There's no physical resemblance between them.
+But I guess that since PP is clearly a den of iniquity, the author chose Canaan as a nod to the Biblical Canaan.

+The name Peyton Place may have been inspired by Gardner's Grove, a small town near (now part of) Belmont NH.

 ### [Belmont, NH](https://maps.app.goo.gl/BB4L4taLdNsgF2P67)
 The bookend churches are clearly in Belmont, NH.
 The author didn't even change the name of